khorbushko/khorbushko.github.io/_posts/2020-11-20-slider-component.md

 ## structure

 I always start from making complex thing a bit easier.
 And then repeat this operation on received part until all parts become very simple and easy to understand.
 So, here let's do same way.

+> for me also one of the best approach — is to grab something simple or/and check existing similar custom component — to get understanding of upcoming work (just to find an idea how it works).
+Combining received information with API documentation u, in theory, can do anything u like.

 When I checked design first I analyze what should be done, which parts can be customized and so on.
 Looking at this slider I can see at least few basic components (offcause u may see even more - all depends only from customization level that is required):